-Enter the name(s) and contact information of your Supervisor(s) by first searching for their user profile (see above).
-Note that (primary) Supervisor's must hold an eligible academic position at a Canadian University.
+Enter the name(s) and contact information of your supervisor(s) by first searching for their user profile (see above).
+Note that (primary) supervisors must hold an eligible academic position at a Canadian university.
+Up to two supervisors can be listed.

-Supervisor(s) must provide a CV, following the format and naming convention outlined in Biographical sketch template (academic participants).
+Supervisor(s) must provide a CV, following the format located in the template section of the CCS website and naming convention outlined in Biographical sketch template (academic participants).
 Do not exceed 5 pages per person.
-Note: Financial Officers do not require a CV.
+Note: Financial officers do not require a CV.